Is Florida a Community Property State?

 Examples of non-marital property include:

 • Gifts or inheritances given to one spouse individually: If a spouse receives a gift or inheritance and keeps it separate from joint finances, it usually remains theirs alone.
+Certain assets, like inheritances or gifts, may be considered separate property and excluded from equitable distribution.
+In the event of a deceased spouse’s passing, the deceased spouse’s property may transfer to the surviving spouse according to Florida law, especially if the inheritance was kept separate.

 • Personal injury settlements for one spouse: Compensation for personal pain and suffering is typically non-marital, though portions related to lost wages or medical expenses may be marital.